wuhanstudio/Google-Summer-Camp-2022-Idea/README.md

 ## Tasks

-To achieve our objective, we need to implement several functionalities:
+To achieve our objective, we need to implement several functionalities on RT-Thread Smart:

-- V4L2
+- Read raw video stream from a MJPEG USB Camera (720p / 1080p).
-- Image Processing
+- Image Processing (OpenCV).
-- UVC Gadget
+- Simulate a USB Camera using USB Gadget and stream the perturbed video data.